-While tech respondents ranked financial and ESG risks as the most-important factors when evaluating suppliers, risk factors are not always easily bucketed and must be evaluated collectively.
+While government respondents ranked cyber and operations risks as the most-important factors when evaluating suppliers, risk factors are not always easily bucketed and must be evaluated collectively.
 For example, while geopolitical risk was rated lowest, geopolitical issues such as military conflict could emerge as issues in the cyber domain.

-The war in Ukraine demonstrates how quickly conflict can disrupt fragile interconnected global supply chains, The ongoing US-China trade war and the threat of a Chinese invasion of Taiwan - the dominant player in semiconductor manufacturing - are other examples of major geopolitical issues that must be factored into supply chain risk management efforts.
+The war in Ukraine demonstrates how quickly conflict can disrupt fragile interconnected global supply chains.
+The ongoing US-China trade war and the threat of a Chinese invasion of Taiwan - the dominant player in semiconductor manufacturing - are other examples of major geopolitical issues that must be factored into supply chain risk management efforts.
 Organizations that fail to take sufficient account of geopolitical risks, as part of a comprehensive supplier risk assessment, could be left scrambling to respond to sudden supply shortages, increased cyber risk, and government restrictions.

-Only 19% of tech organizations say they monitor supplier risks on a continuous basis

-The frequency with which organizations monitor risk across their supply chains is also critical.
-Less than 2 in 10 respondents said they "continuously" monitor supplier risks, with over three-quarters doing this on a weekly, monthly or quarterly basis.
+Only 9% of government organizations say they monitor supplier risks on a continuous basis The frequency with which government organizations monitor risk across their supply chains is also critical.
+Less than 1 in 10 respondents said they "continuously" monitor supplier risks, with over three-quarters doing this on a weekly, monthly or quarterly basis.

 With so many potential sources of disruption across an extended global supply network, there can be significant benefits to those with real-time, near-real-time or at least daily warnings of risk events.
 For organizations seeking to improve their ability to protect themselves against vulnerabilities in their supply chains, moving from a periodic to a continuous monitoring strategy should be high on the priority list.

-"We have put in place the latest technology to ensure real time notifications are always preserved and met, this ensures everybody knows what they are doing and nobody is left in the dark."

-- IT/IT Security Executive, IT & Technology, UK

-How Often Supplier Risk is Monitored
+"To ensure our resilience, we have set up with our suppliers and partners" alert modules which, over time, will allow real-time monitoring of political, climatic, economic, technological and social risks." - IT/Security Executive, Financial Services, France